 Our business is sensitive to recessionary economic cycles, higher interest rates, inflation, higher levels of unemployment, higher tax rates and other changes in tax laws, or other economic factors that may affect business spending or buying habits that could adversely affect the demand for our services.
-This adverse impact, including results of any continuing effects of the COVID-19 pandemic, could increase the rate of gross subscriber cancellations and/or the level of revenue erosion for our wireless business and could cause delays in or the loss of software revenue or bookings, which impacts license, professional services, equipment and subscription revenues.
+Adverse economic conditions could increase the rate of gross subscriber cancellations and/or the level of revenue erosion for our wireless business and could cause delays in or the loss of software revenue or bookings, which impacts license, professional services, hardware and subscription revenues.

 A significant portion of our revenue is derived from healthcare customers, and we are impacted by changes in the healthcare economic environment.
 The healthcare industry is highly regulated and is subject to changing political, legislative, regulatory, and other economic developments.
 These developments can have a dramatic effect on the decision-making and spending by our customers for information technology and software.
 This economic uncertainty can add to the unpredictability of decision-making and lengthen our sales cycle.

-Further, the uncertainty created by the possibility of additional healthcare reform legislation is impacts customer decision making and information technology plans in our key healthcare market.
 We are unable to predict the full consequences of this uncertainty on our operations.
-Adverse changes in the economic environment could adversely impact our ability to increase the prices we charge for our offerings, while effectively managing customer churn, or successfully market and sell our wireless and software solutions to healthcare customers.
+Adverse changes in the economic environment could adversely impact our ability to increase the prices we charge for our offerings, while effectively managing customer churn, or to successfully market and sell our wireless and software solutions to healthcare customers.